-Art Docents also may participate in optional activities such as special field trips, monthly artist clubs, potlucks and parties.
+Art Docents may also participate in optional activities such as special field trips, monthly artist clubs, potlucks and parties.
 We like to have fun and learn more ourselves too.

 No!
 Teachers remain in the classroom during art docent lessons and oversee classroom discipline issues.
 Many lessons require two art docents, one to lead the lesson and another to assist.
 Another option is to partner teach with another docent.
 In training, instruction is provided in classroom techniques to help you be successful.
 We provide the support and you have the time to become confident in the classroom.

 Absolutely not!
 Although we do have docents with art backgrounds, most do not.
-Docents are from all walks of life: homemakers, accountants, lawyers, pharmacists, realtors, doctors, engineers, technologists, business people and everything in between!
+Docents are from all walks of life: homemakers, accountants, lawyers, pharmacists, realtors, doctors, engineers, technologists, business people, and everything in between!

 Safety of our students, volunteers and staff is our number one priority!